Stable Song Meaning: Saddling Up with the Symbolism in Iron & Wine’s Classic

 What is the connection between ‘The Stable Song’ and the movie it was featured in?

 ‘The Stable Song’ was featured in the movie ‘The Good Doctor’ in 2011.
-The movie is about a young doctor who becomes obsessed with a patient and starts to take extreme measures to keep her under his care.
-The song plays during a pivotal scene in the movie, where the protagonist is struggling with his inner demons.
+The movie is about a young doctor who becomes obsessed with a patient and takes extreme measures to keep her under his care.
+The song plays during a pivotal scene in the movie, where the protagonist struggles with his inner demons.

 Can you provide the chords for ‘The Stable Song’ lyrics?